 At Workaway, we absolutely love getting to know you all whether it’s meeting on the road, hearing stories through emails or by actually going on a Workaway trip ourselves.
 We couldn’t be prouder to be involved with such an inspiring community of travellers!
 So we just had to share some of the stories you tell us!

-Workawayer Lisa contacted us about travelling through the Middle East as a solo female traveller and we just had to hear more and share it all with you.
+Workawayer Lisa contacted us about travelling through Morocco as a solo female traveller and we just had to hear more and share it all with you.
 It’s a good one guys; over to Lisa!

 Hey Lisa, thanks so much for letting us chat with you today!
-We are so excited to hear about your Middle East adventures!
+We are so excited to hear about your Moroccan adventures!
 Firstly can you tell us about your latest Workaway experience?

 My latest Workaway experience was in Asilah, in the North of Morocco.
 I was workawaying there in an amazing hostel for about a month.
 My tasks included more or less everything which needed to be done – starting with preparing the breakfast, maintenance of the common rooms as well as cleaning the dorms, helping at the reception and ending with hosting amazing barbecues on the roof terrace.